Distributed Visual-Inertial Cooperative Localization: Distributed Visual-Inertial CL

 \subsection{Historical Features: CI-EKF Update}

 We now explain how to leverage loop-closure constraints to previous robot states.
+First, to find the feature correspondences between robots, as in \cite{Geneva2019ICRA,Geneva2019CVPR}, each robot create DBoW2 \cite{Galvez2012TRO} databases for all other robots.
+When a robot receives feature tracks and descriptors from other robots they are appended to their corresponding DBoW2 database.
+The current image can then be queried against the other robots' databases to see if any other robots are or have been at the current location.
+If a loop-closure is detected and verified using a fundamental matrix geometric check, then we assume that we have detected that another robot has been at our current location.
+After matching descriptors, we know the correspondences between a feature in the current robot, and that of the features in the other robot (see Fig. \ref{fig:diagram}).
+We can then grab the history of measurements and formulate a common feature update.

-Each robot records the measurement and previous states received from the other agents.
-Outside of the most recent sliding window, these historical states can provide loop-closure information if we are able to generate measurement constraints to them.
+To incorporate these measurements from historical states, each robot records the measurement and previous states received from the other agents.\footnote{{In the future we plan to investigate the latency introduced due to communication constraints, but historical matching ensures that the robot will leverage \textit{all} available information at the current time including delayed information recently communicated.}} Outside of the most recent sliding window, these historical states can provide loop-closure information if we are able to generate measurement constraints to them.
 Specifically we store the following historical states and covariances in addition to their most recent states published:

-In practice, since each one of these historical states contain a sliding window of poses and SLAM features, we only store non-overlapping sliding windows, while different keyframing strategies can be used to reduce the memory footprint of this historical information.
-We now have the historical states and their covariances, we leverage the same loop-closure detection as in Sec. \ref{sec:keyframe_matching}, but instead of only trying to match to the most recent sliding window of descriptors, we detect a common frame at any prior time-step.
+Since each one of these historical states contain a sliding window of poses and SLAM features, we only store non-overlapping sliding windows.
 To accelerate lookup we only store historical descriptor information at a fixed rate (normally 1Hz) since recent frames in the same sliding window contain redundant loop-closure information.
-Once loop-closure is detected, we know old historical feature correspondences which we can then use to retrieve their measurements and update our current robot state.
-This update is identical to the CI-EKF update as in Sec. \ref{sec:ci_update}--\ref{sec:ci_update_slam}, which only needs to involve the historical windows that contain the historical measurements, and thus is efficient.
+More ideal heuristic could be leveraged here to increase match rates.
+Once loop-closure is detected, we know old historical feature correspondences which we can then use to retrieve measurements and update our current robot state.
+This update is identical to the CI-EKF update as in Sec. \ref{sec:ci_update}--\ref{sec:ci_update_slam}, which only needs to involve the historical windows that contain the historical measurements, and thus is efficient since historical states are not updated.